Alaskan Tokeen Grey Marble Quarry on Marble Island Alaska

 Many of the buildings, but particularly the boardinghouse, were threatened by extreme high tides combined with high winds.
 To correct this, waste marble chunks - irregular in shape, marred by impurities, fractured, or otherwise unsalable - were trammed to the wharf and used to build a bulkhead to protect the buildings from the wave action.

 With the camp operational, the company began to develop other quarries on the island.
 Three new ones opened in 1910, and over the years, eight quarries produced marble.
-A quarry for green marble started in 1911 had to be abandoned because the blocks were not as satisfactory as the cores had indicated.
+A quarry for green marble that started in 1911 had to be abandoned because the blocks were not as satisfactory as the cores had indicated.
 The crews moved the quarrying equipment from the black quarry when the blocks became full of imperfections.

-Usually these imperfections were caused by discoloration that extended for a foot or more on either side of a fracture.
+Usually, these imperfections were caused by discoloration that extended for a foot or more on either side of a fracture.
 Only perfect blocks were shipped to company finishing plants in San Francisco and Tacoma.
 Freight costs were too high to permit the shipment of anything else.
-The amount of marble which proved to be sound varied from year to year.
+The amount of marble that proved to be sound varied from year to year.
 In 1909, it was only 32 percent; in 1911 it rose to 50.6 percent.
 In 1913, 65 percent of the marble quarried could be shipped, a remarkable record for soundness.
 However, this did not last and in 1914 only 26 percent proved usable.
 This large variation continued throughout the life of the quarries.

 The years 1912 to 1915 were among the most productive at Tokeen.
 During those four years, the company shipped 4,361 blocks to finishing plants.
 There they were sawn, polished, and worked up into panels for wainscotting, ceiling and floor tiles, moldings, fixtures, rails, balustrades, and other forms of interior decoration.
 Some of the blocks were sawn into slabs that would be matched to form nearly symmetrical patterns.

 Many of the early buildings on the West Coast made ornamental use of the Tokeen marble.
-The USGS listed 75 commercial buildings throughout the Northwest and as far East as Boston which used Tokeen rnarble.
+The USGS listed 75 commercial buildings throughout the Northwest and as far East as Boston which used Tokeen marble.
 Among major buildings listed were courthouses in Seattle and Walla Walla, Washington; the Dalles, Oregon; as well as city and county buildings in Pittsburgh, Pennsylvania.

 Other buildings included the Littman-Wolfe Building and the Oregon Journal Building in Portland, Oregon; the Odd Fellows and Sharon Estate buildings in San Francisco; the Southern Pacific passenger station in Los Angeles; the capitol in Boise, Idaho; and the Orpheum Theater in Boston.

 Alaskans did not use much of the marble because it had to be shipped from the quarries to Tacoma and then back again.
 Only three large buildings are known to incorporate it.
 The Miners and Merchants Bank, located in Ketchikan's Commercial Building, utilized Tokeen marble until the bank was remodeled and the marble replaced.
-In Juneau, the Federal and Territorial Building, now the State Capitol, built in 1930, features four big exterior columns of Tokeen marble, plus marble wainscotting and trim inside.
+In Juneau, the Federal and Territorial Building, now the State Capitol, built-in 1930, features four big exterior columns of Tokeen marble, plus marble wainscotting and trim inside.
 Some of this interior decoration can still be seen, although in parts of the building it has been replaced.
 The Fairbanks Federal Building also incorporated marble from Tokeen.

 Another state capitol using a great deal of Tokeen marble is in Olympia, Washington.
 The Vermont Marble Company quarried marble for the structure in 1926.
 These columns were 4 by 4 by 26 feet and more than 75 percent of the marble quarried had to be discarded because of flaws.

-Between 50 and 100 men worked at Tokeen at various times in the years from 1915 to 1926, but the work force averaged 70 men.
+Between 50 and 100 men worked at Tokeen at various times in the years from 1915 to 1926, but the workforce averaged 70 men.
 Among the workers in 1926 was Lans Wickland, a young lad from Iowa.
 His uncle, Fritz Wickland, one of the sub-foremen, had encouraged his nephew to join him in Alaska.

 In addition to the quarry workers, blacksmith and helper, and a machinist, there were a first and second cook, dishwasher, and two helpers for the dining room.
 The cooks baked bread, pies, cookies, and the food supplies came in on the company boat or on the steamers that transported marble to Tacoma.

 In 1926, as in most years, there were only two women in camp: the wives of the superintendent and the general foreman.
-The company did not encourage families because of lack of housing.
+The company did not encourage families because of the lack of housing.

 Unlike many mining camps, Tokeen had no doctor nor hospital facilities.
 The nearest towns with doctors were Ketchikan and Wrangell, both a day's journey by boat.
 Occasionally a man died, in one instance from a ruptured appendix, before he could reach medical attention.

 The camp at Tokeen remained a company town during its entire existence, and no private enterprise, such as a saloon, was encouraged or undertaken.
-During the few idle hours the men played cards - occasionally five-card stud - or read books and periodicals from a well-stocked reading room.
-Generally someone in the crew played a musical instrument.
+During the few idle hours, the men played cards - occasionally five-card stud - or read books and periodicals from a well-stocked reading room.
+Generally, someone in the crew played a musical instrument.
 Wickland remembered in 1926 Malcolm Moberg, the blacksmith, played a "wicked violin."
 Occasionally, the men would tip back their chairs and join in songs.

 Another form of recreation made the Ketchikan press.

-"The new golf course is popular with employees and work on increasing the number of holes is in progress."
+"The new golf course is popular with employees and works on increasing the number of holes is in progress."
 One of the workmen had arrived at Tokeen with a lone golf club and a ball and had buried a tin can in the ground beside the bunkhouse to practice putting.

 On Sundays, when the men did not work, they could use small skiffs to visit nearby canneries and villages or to fish for halibut, salmon, or trout.
 Occasionally, a Presbyterian minister from Craig held services.

 Many of the employees were new to Alaska and the wilderness, and this sometimes created problems.
 In 1923, the crew from the mailboat Prince of Wales spent considerable time helping to search for seven Tokeen employees.
 The men, recent arrivals, had gone for a Sunday afternoon walk in the woods.
-Unaccustomed to the dense under bush, they became turned around and could not find their way back to camp.
+Unaccustomed to the dense under a bush, they became turned around and could not find their way back to camp.
 Late the following night they were located, cold and hungry, on the beach some distance from camp.

 The men worked at Tokeen for nine months of the year.
 Vermont Marble Company learned very early that quarrying could only be carried on for that period of time, although during some mild winters the overburden could be stripped.
 In 1910 it took a month for E. L. Norton, superintendent, and his 14-man crew to travel from West Rutland, Vermont, to Tokeen.
 There, on 4 March, they found snow nearly eight feet deep in the tramway cuts and in the quarries.